 Chimayó, New Mexico

-To travelers who won’t embrace a snow drift no matter how many tree-lighting ceremonies we throw their way, we offer Chimayó, a sweet dream of a winter getaway in the U.S. Southwest.
-Just 40 miles north of the snowbird paradise Santa Fe, this mystical little town has 3,177 residents, a robust textiles scene, and dirt so sacred that people come here from all over the world just to touch it.
+To travelers who won’t embrace a snow drift no matter how many tree-lighting ceremonies we throw their way, we offer Chimayó, a sweet dream of a winter getaway in the American Southwest.
+Just 40 miles north of the snowbird paradise Santa Fe, this mystical little town has 3,177 residents, a robust textiles scene, and dirt so sacred that people come here from all over the world to touch it.

 Although Pueblo Indians lived in this neck of the Northern Rio Grande Valley for thousands of years, the village of Chimayó wasn’t officially “founded” until 17th-century Spanish settlers swept in and claimed it.
 The first stop for first-timers is usually the beautiful El Santuario de Chimayó, a national landmark whose Our Lord of Esquipulas Chapel was completed in 1816; its Holy Child of Atocha Chapel followed four decades later.
-Worshippers make pilgrimages on bare feet to get here, and specifically to visit “el pocito,” a tiny room to the side of the altar where there is a dirt hole in the stone floor.
+Worshippers make pilgrimages on bare feet to get here, specifically to visit “el pocito,” a tiny room to the side of the altar where there is a dirt hole in the stone floor.
 Disciples get on their knees to scoop hallowed earth from the hole and rub it on their hands and feet, crucifixion-style.
 Some people bottle it up and bring it home, believing it can cure arthritis, depression, and even cancer.

 The Chimayo Museum, located in the hamlet’s once heavily fortified Plaza del Cerro, is another must-see (though it’s only open on Fridays in winter).
 It’s housed in a traditional adobe home with white-washed, mud-plastered walls and hardened mud floors.
 Swing by to browse photographs from early 20th-century Chimayó, many of which were taken by missionary school teacher Prudence Clark.

 Despite its small population, Chimayó has an enviable clutch of excellent handicraft shops.
 Handwoven vests, coats, blankets, rugs, pillows, place mats, and purses are all for sale at Ortega’s Weaving, a family-run store whose heritage crafting traditions date to the early 1700s.
 At Centinela Traditional Arts, Lisa and Irvin Trujillo work with a group of longtime spinners, weavers, and colcha embroiderers to produce natural-dyed, handwoven wool blankets and rugs, many in the signature Chimayó style (two stripes and a center design, an outgrowth of Saltillo tapestry techniques).
-The nearly century-old El Potrero Trading Post, meanwhile, sells Mexican tin retablos, bultos, Zuni fetishes, and small bags of molido, a potent powder made from sun-dried Chimayo heirloom chilies.
+The nearly century-old El Potrero Trading Post, meanwhile, sells Mexican tin retablos, bultos, Zuni fetishes, and petite bags of molido, a potent powder made from sun-dried Chimayo heirloom chilies.

-When it comes to a home base, you can’t beat Casa Escondida, an antiques-stuffed B&B with nine rooms (five of them pet-friendly).
+When it comes to a home base, you can’t beat Casa Escondida, an antiques-stuffed B&B with nine rooms (five of them pet friendly).
 From the gorgeous kiva fireplaces and Saltillo tile floors to the ristras of dried chilies hanging on the front porch, this place checks all the right boxes.

 Lewisburg, West Virginia